ethereum/meteor-dapp-wallet/README.md

-# Wallet Ðapp
+# Mist Wallet Ðapp

-The ethereum wallet Ðapp.
+The Mist wallet for Ethereum.

-**NOTE** The wallet is not yet official released, can contain severe bugs and shouldn't be used to store any real value!
+**NOTE** The wallet is not yet official released, can contain severe bugs!

-## Gas usage statistics

-- Deploy original wallet: 1 230 162
-- Deploy wallet stub: 184 280
-- Simple Wallet transaction: 64 280
-- Multisig Wallet transaction below daily limit: 79 280
-- Multisig Wallet transaction above daily limit: 171 096
-- 1 Multisig confirmation: 48 363

 ## Development